moayad-star/router_ip/README.md

 * Make sure you are close to the network
-* The links will be displayed directly on the terminal, but the tools will not end until after a deep examination, so it will take about 5 minutes to complete
+* The links will be displayed directly on the terminal, but the tool will not end until after a deep examination, so it will take about 5 minutes to complete